Millennials get a bad rap.

 Modern healthcare buyers want convenience, efficiency, and to be treated as a partner.
 Millennials understand the buying cycle and the needs of modern buyers because they aremodern healthcare buyers.
 This understanding helps Millennials achieve fast success in the healthcare sales field.

 - Millennials respond well to feedback.
 Remember that stuff about the t-ball trophies and constant praise?
 Millennials also grew up craving feedback about their performance.
-The cost to train and entry-level pharmaceutical sale representative is $18,300 according to this article.
+It’s estimated the cost to train an entry-level pharmaceutical sale representative is $18,300.
 That’s what a company spends before you ever bring in one dollar in sales.
 District Sales Managers offer plenty of critique on what’s working and where reps can improve – exactly what Millennials crave.

 - Room for advancement.
 Healthcare companies are prominent on the current Fortune 500 list.
 On top of that, healthcare sales make up about 18 percent of the GDP.
 There is plenty of room for advancement in this industry, and a Healthcare Sales Representatives is in a great position to move up.